Thursday, December 16, 2010

 “Druids!
 As in Wizards?”

 “Not really.”
 He was looking at her as if he expected her to run away and shut the door on his face.
 “Druids are mostly healers and are deeply religious people.
 I am a half-breed.
 Born of a druid and a witch we are called “the other ones”.
 We can heal, perform sorcery and look into the future.”
-Lucien didn’t know why he was revealing so much, but he instinctively felt that he could trust her.
-He also felt that their futures are tied somehow.
+Lucien didn’t know why he was revealing so much, but he instinctively felt he needed to share a closeness.
+A bond.
+To keep her close.
+He instinctively felt she could be trusted.
+He felt her from the first, that she was important to him.
+That this was the moment, the beginning of something.
+The druids part of him is very acute in their perceptions, they could have the eyes of the seer if they so choose.
 “But we cannot predict our own futures,” he said as an after thought.
+“I am the fortunate few.”

 “Why is that?”

-“Adverse effects?
-What does that mean?”
+“Defects?
+What does that mean?” growing curiouser and curiouser.

 “Then you are indeed fortunate,” she reiterated.